samarsinghal/cf-ecs-demo/README.md

 $ ./gradlew assemble
 ```

 * Push it to Pivotal Cloud Foundry.
-It will fail because the service is not bound yet.
+We pass `--no-start` since otherwise the startup would faile, with the service not having been bound yet.

 ```
-$ cf push cf-s3-123 -p build/libs/cf-s3-demo.jar
+$ cf push cf-s3-123 --no-start -p build/libs/cf-s3-demo.jar
 ```

 * Bind services to the app.

 ```
-$ cf bind-service cf-s3-123 s3-service
+$ cf bind-service cf-s3-123 demo-bucket
 ```

 * Restage the app.